davidwskang/MemoryMatchingGame/app/planning.md

 ## Screens

 1. Splash Screen
-- A user should be able to open the app successfully
+- A user should be able to open the app successfully-
     - A user may not open the app if there is no internet connection

 2. Home Screen